-It is important when the circulator pump is installed that the proper size of pump is selected for the amount of flow needed for the loop.
+It is important when the circulator pump is installed that the proper size of the pump is selected for the amount of flow needed for the loop.
 Oversized pumps can cause issues with the flow and cause efficiency issues with the system.
-Too much velocity causes laminar flow issues which causes the loop not heat properly and the boiler to fire unnecessarily.
+Too much velocity causes laminar flow issues, which cause the loop not heat properly and the boiler to fire unnecessarily.
 It can be a big difference in fuel consumption.
 The circulator pump should be sized by an HVAC professional familiar with sizing circulator pumps.
-Furthermore, by having a professional do it you will eliminate any performance issues which may cost you in efficiency.
+Furthermore, by having a professional do it, you will eliminate any performance issues which may cost you in efficiency.

 Boiler Circulator Pump - Proper System Sizing and Installation

 A properly sized pump in a properly sized loop will be efficient.
 However, if the pump is not sized properly, you can waste money unnecessarily on wasted energy in both electricity for the pump use and energy for the boiler running.

 So, in that case, it is necessary to hire a qualified contractor whether that contractor is a plumber or an HVAC company to install the components and the piping system.
 Otherwise, you can waste a lot of money on unnecessary energy costs for an improperly installed system.
 That includes the circulator pump.

 Bell & Gossett Pumps | Boiler Circulator Pump Service and Maintenance

 Bell & Gossett is a popular brand of circulator pump used in many light commercial and residential hydronic systems.
 The pump in the photo on the right has many moving parts that often need to be replaced. (click on the image to see current pricing for that pump).
 From service calls, the most common part in need of a replacement for this pump is the coupling device that connects the motor to the impeller.